-If a student receives a grade of "No Pass," he or she may repeat the M.A. exams once; per Graduate Division regulations, students may only attempt to pass their comprehensive examinations two times.
-Students who receive a "No Pass" grade should set up a meeting immediately with the exam chair and Faculty Graduate Advisor to discuss rescheduling of the exams, either in the summer or the following quarter.
-A student who has failed his or her comprehensive examinations once may, under extraordinary circumstances, petition the Graduate Advisor and the Graduate Division to submit a thesis in place of the second round of comprehensive examinations; this route is not, however, encouraged.
+If a student receives a grade of "No Pass," he or she may repeat the M.A. exams once.
+According to Graduate Division regulations, a student may only attempt to pass the comprehensive examinations two times.
+A student who receives a "No Pass" grade should set up a meeting immediately with the exam chair and Faculty Graduate Advisor to discuss rescheduling of the exams, either in the summer or the following quarter.
+A student who has failed his or her comprehensive examinations once may, under extraordinary circumstances, petition the Graduate Advisor and the Graduate Division to submit a thesis in place of the second round of comprehensive examinations.
+This route is not, however, encouraged.

-In order for students to graduate in Spring Quarter, notice that they have passed their comprehensive exams must be submitted to Graduate Division according to the Graduate Division deadline (usually the week following graduation--yes, a bit of a paradox, but that's how it works).
+In order for a student to graduate in Spring Quarter, the exam must be completed and submitted to the exam committee by the last day of the quarter.
+Notice of a passing grade on the comprehensive exams must be submitted to Graduate Division according to the Graduate Division deadline (usually the week following graduation--yes, a bit of a paradox, but that's how it works).